IRS Forms

 • If the check was not cashed, the IRS cancels it and issues a replacement by another method.

 • If the check was cashed, the Bureau of the Fiscal Service sends a claim package with a copy of the negotiated check.
 Follow the instructions, return the signed claim, and BFS reviews the signature and evidence.
-Their review can take up to six weeks.
+Their review of the claim can take up to 120 days.
+One critical caveat: if you endorsed the check and someone else then cashed it, the IRS cannot legally issue a replacement because the endorsement was not forged – only forged-endorsement cases qualify for a replacement refund.

 • For direct deposit, the trace verifies routing, account number, and destination.
 Banks receive a verification request during the trace to confirm where the funds landed.